mikeroyal/Linux-Guide/Glossary.md

 [AppArmor](https://www.apparmor.net/) is an effective and easy-to-use Linux application security system.
 AppArmor proactively protects the operating system and applications from external or internal threats, even zero-day attacks, by enforcing good behavior and preventing both known and unknown application flaws from being exploited.

+[Appvm](https://github.com/jollheef/appvm) is a simple application VMs (hypervisor-based sandbox) based on Nix package manager.
+It uses one read-only /nix directory for all appvms.
+So creating a new appvm (but not first) is just about one minute.

 [APT (Advanced Package Tool)](https://en.wikipedia.org/wiki/APT_(software)) is a higher-level package management systemtool, that is more commonly used than dpkg as it can fetch packages from remote locations.

 [Anaconda](http://fedoraproject.org/wiki/Anaconda) is an OS installer used by Fedora, Red Hat Enterprise Linux (RHEL), CentOS Stream and other Linux distributions.